Kong/docs.konghq.com/CONTRIBUTING.md

 accepted types are:

-- **docs**: Changes made to any static content files associated with Kong, Kong Enterprise, and Kong Catalog documentation (including typo fixes), the README.md or this file
+- **docs**: Changes made to any static content files associated with Kong, Kong Enterprise, and Kong Hub documentation (including typo fixes), the README.md or this file
 - **feat**: A new website feature e.g. Ruby, JavaScript, HTML, or CSS changes to support a new feature